0xAsh/0xAsh.github.io/_posts/2022-01-10-Certified-Red-Team-Operator-Review.md

 The lab environment for CRTO is deployed through a platform called [SnapLabs](https://www.snaplabs.io/).

-Why does this matter to you?
-SnapLabs is the platform that handles all the VM management for you, including snapshotting, stopping/starting machines (duh), and resetting your lab environment.
+Why does this matter to you? well SnapLabs is where you'll manage all your lab machines.
+This includes snapshotting, stopping/starting machines (duh), and resetting your lab environment.

 It's also how you access your machines when you want to follow along with the course, perform exercises from the content, or just mess around.
 This is done through the web browser, with desktop sessions deployed through Apache Guacamole.

 Also, as I mentioned earlier _each student gets their own unique lab environment_.
 You no longer have to worry about `H3x_budd1e` changing all the passwords or nuking that box you were working on.
 Your environment is completely yours.

 #### Environment
-Once your access is setup, you'll be dropped into an environment with:
+Once you purchase your lab time and receive access, you'll be dropped into an environment with:
 - **An attacking Windows/Linux host (Kali)**
 - **MSSQL servers**
 - **Exchange servers**